pterodactyl/documentation/project/terms.md

 **Egg**  — Each egg is usually used to store the configuration of a specific type of game, for example: Vanilla, Spigot or Bungeecord for Minecraft.

+**Yolk**  — Yolks are docker images specified by the egg.
+These images provide a foundation for the server inside the container. (e.g. installing Java for Minecraft)

 ## Example Setup Diagram